rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 A half full glass is not what you always want, it is rarely what I want.

 My goal is to consider `Alternative` instances from the point of view of the errors.
-This viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
+This "pessimistic" viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
-My second goal is to show a useful instance that is missing in the standard library and, it looks like, in Hackage.
-This `Alternative` instance is (pessimistically) constructed to preserve the failure information.
+My second goal is to show useful instances that are missing in the standard library and, it looks like, in Hackage.
+These `Alternative` instances are pessimistically constructed to preserve the failure information.
 My third goal is to briefly consider a possibility of rethinking the `Alternative` typeclass itself.

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.